Mechanical Site Incharge banner

 1. High-pressure environment with tight deadlines.

-2. Exposure to challenging weather conditions.
+2. Exposure to potentially hazardous working conditions.

-3. Responsibility for site safety and compliance.
+5. Responsibility for ensuring safety and compliance.